Can an online platform increase state accountability on women’s rights?

 The set of seven questions, against which all laws are evaluated, might also give the CEDAW Committee new ways of structuring their questions to countries and for countries to structure their reports to treaty bodies.

 After its initial success, the interface of the GLI is being prepared for a scale up.
 The objective, in the medium term, is to reach 10 areas of law across 15 countries, selected for their geographic and economic diversity.
 This new dataset will allow us to evaluate and identify the best performers among those 15 countries, both overall and in relation to particular areas of law.

 All in all, this project provides a clear demonstration of how technology, software engineering and data science can be combined to improve accountability for women’s rights.

 Thanks are owed to Rapido Social from the UTS Faculty of Engineering and Information Technology and the UTS Connected Intelligence Center for their collaboration on this project.
 This research was funded by the UTS Law Research Seed Grant Scheme (2018) and the UTS Deputy Vice-Chancellor For Research Outcomes to Impact Grant (2020).

-Ramona Vijeyarasa is a Chancellor’s Post-Doctoral Research Fellow at the University of Technology Sydney.
-She is author of Sex, Slavery and the Trafficked Woman: Myths and Misconceptions about Trafficking and its Victims (2015), along with more than 20 other peer reviewed publications, including in the NYU Journal of International Law and Politics, the Journal of Human Rights and the Journal of the American Medical Association (JAMA).
+Ramona Vijeyarasa is the senior lecturer in Law at the University of Technology Sydney and winner of the 2022 Women in AI Award (Law).
+She is author of The Woman President: Leadership, law and legacy for women based on experiences from South and Southeast Asia, out now with Oxford University Press, along with more than 20 other peer reviewed publications, including in the NYU Journal of International Law and Politics, the Journal of Human Rights and the Journal of the American Medical Association (JAMA).